Jean Löring: Death

 Löring, suffering from cancer, died at the Hospiz Dr.-Mildred-Scheel-Haus in Cologne on 6 March 2005.
 He was buried at the Südfriedhof, located in Köln-Zollstock.

 After Löring's death it was discussed to rename the home of Fortuna, the Südstadion, after him.
 The city also marked out the way to his grave at Südfriedhof.

+In October 2022, Cornel Wachter published the artist edition "LÖRING", the woodruff by FLIMM from Brühl near Cologne.
+Wachter's son had the idea of choosing the year SC Fortuna Köln was promoted to the first Bundesliga as the edition, 1973.
+For the first time, the premium product from FLIMM was rededicated, in homage to the lifetime achievements of the "eternal president" of the sports club Fortuna Köln "Hans".
+Schäng" Löring, who i.a. with its "Vereincher", as the Schäng called "his" club in Cologne dialect, was at times able to provide the largest youth department in German football.
+So Carl Flimm and the FLIMM family agreed to the request for a one-off relabelling.
+The designer Mathias Langer, a member of the "Schäng Gäng" fan club, designed the labels.